 The Bottom Line

 No, you shouldn’t always cook at high heat.
-High-heat cooking is best for quickly browning meat, sauteing veggies, or thickening a gravy, sauce, stew, or soup.
+High heat is best for quickly searing meat, sauteing vegetables, or thickening a sauce, stew, or soup.